Simar710/DocuPilot/README.md

 - **Database & Auth**: [Firebase](https://firebase.google.com/) (Firestore, Authentication)
 - **Generative AI**: [Google's Gemini model](https://deepmind.google/technologies/gemini/) via [Genkit](https://firebase.google.com/docs/genkit)
 - **Deployment**: Ready for [Vercel](https://vercel.com/)

 ---

+## How It Works: AI & RAG

+This project leverages the power of Large Language Models (LLMs) through a combination of direct prompting and a Retrieval-Augmented Generation (RAG) pattern.

+### Transformer Models (Gemini)
+At its core, DocuPilot uses **Google's Gemini**, a powerful, multimodal **transformer** model.
+Transformer architecture allows the model to weigh the importance of different words in a document, giving it a sophisticated understanding of context, nuance, and relationships in the text.
+This is used for:
+- **Summarization**: The model reads the entire document content and generates a concise summary.
+- **Action Item Extraction**: The model analyzes the text to identify and list out clear, actionable tasks.

+### Retrieval-Augmented Generation (RAG)
+For the interactive **Chat** feature, DocuPilot implements a RAG pattern.
+This is a powerful technique that makes the AI "knowledge-aware" of a specific document without needing to re-train the model.
+Here's the process:

+1.  **Chunking & Embedding**: When you start a chat, the source document is broken down into smaller, overlapping text "chunks".
+Each chunk is then converted into a numerical representation called a **vector embedding**.
+This embedding captures the semantic meaning of the text.
+2.  **User Question**: Your question is also converted into a vector embedding using the same model.
+3.  **Similarity Search**: The application performs a similarity search (in this case, a simple dot-product calculation) to find the text chunks from the document whose embeddings are most similar to your question's embedding.
+These are the "most relevant" pieces of information.
+4.  **Augmented Prompt**: The most relevant text chunks are then combined with your original question into a new, "augmented" prompt that is sent to the Gemini model.
+5.  **Generation**: The model generates an answer based *only* on the context provided by those relevant chunks.
+This prevents the model from hallucinating or using outside knowledge, grounding its response firmly in the document's content.
+The retrieved chunks are also returned as "sources" or "citations" in the UI.

+This RAG approach allows you to have a detailed, in-context conversation with your private documents efficiently and accurately.

+---